 But we know the solutions.
-A 100% renewable energy future is 100% possible.
+Together, a 100% renewable energy future is 100% possible.
 The transition is already underway.

-Sign the petition for climate action beyond from all political parties.
+Sign the petition for climate action beyond politics, from all political parties.

 Our carbon pollution will have impacts all over the world - including here in Aotearoa New Zealand.
 Climate change is bigger than politics.
 This affects everyone.

 Our climate is changing fast, and threatening the people, animals and places we love.
 New Zealand can expect melting glaciers, rising seas, and new and more frequent extreme weather events.
 This will have huge impacts for our lives and livelihoods – and for our unique animals, plants, and ecosystems.

 We know that human activities such as burning fossil fuels like coal, oil and gas , cutting down forests, and intensifying animal agriculture are to blame.
 Recent research proves that the vast majority of fossil fuels must stay in the ground.
 We cannot afford to keep searching for new oil, gas and coal.

 Climate change is caused by human activities.
 When we burn fossil fuels, we release carbon pollution into the air.
 Forests help to absorb this carbon dioxide, so deforestation also contributes to the planet's warming.